amnotafraid/cipher/README.md

 <a id="areas-for-improvement"></a>
 ## Areas for Improvement [top](#top)
+*NOTE*:  I designed it to be run as a command-line program.
+To me, the challenge was being able to figure out how to get the correct key.
+The endpoints are called in succession by the main file `cipher.js`.
 * Add command line parameters that can control all the options
 * Tighten up the logging to console so that bLogConsole actually controls that
 * Grow up and `Promise`-ize this code.
 I was forced to use it in decode when I get the cipher key.
 The thing would return before it had the cipher key and the replacement stream would error out.  `Promises` should be used consistently for more reliability--prevent the race conditions, rather than fixing them after they happen.